What’s it like living in Benalmadena and Alhaurin El Grande

 Alhaurin El Grande is a busy, thriving Spanish working town, so it’s very different from Benalmadena in that it is not a holiday resort but it is compiled of Spanish people living and working and going about their daily business and it gives me the chance to support local Spanish businesses.
 There is an expat community too of mainly British and Dutch.
 It gives the best of both worlds really…..you can be involved in the expat community if you want, or just stick to the Spanish places.
 It’s also convenient as it’s just thirty minutes drive from the coastal beaches and twenty five minutes to Malaga airport.
 The surrounding countryside of the Guadalhorce valley is stunningly beautiful too.
 I live 5km outside the town in a forested area at the foot of a mountain and it’s paradise!

 Now that you’re in Alhaurin El Grande, what’s your daily life like?
-Do you still work as a singer?
-And how has the pandemic affected you?

 How’s your Spanish?
 Do you really require Spanish in your area of the Costa del Sol?